CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 Variable exchange coefficients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the default CICE setup, atmospheric and oceanic neutral drag
+In the default configuration, atmospheric and oceanic neutral drag
 coefficients (:math:`c_u` and :math:`c_w`) are assumed constant in time
 and space.
 These constants are chosen to reflect friction associated
 with an effective sea ice surface roughness at the ice–atmosphere and